ndrsllwngr/knowledgebase/README.md

 ## Contribute

 ### How to add knowledge?
-Create a new branch, commit your edits and open a pull request.
+Work on a separate branch and create a pull request.

 ### How to add a new topic?
 1. Create a new file in `docs/<category>/<topic>.md`